inutano/presentation/slides/2021-2022/Tsukuba_Bioinfo_Assembly/slides.md

 - Ask people or search about maturity
 - Consider **BEFORE** you start your project
-    - Everything looks pretty during the project
+    - Every new techonology looks pretty during the project
 - Learn when you need it
   - Using is learning
-	- "It's trending and everyone is talking about it, then I might need to learn.." => **NO**
+  - "It's trending, everyone is talking about it, then I might need to learn.." => **NO**
-- If you'd love to learn, nobody won't stop you to go on vacation and read books
+- If you'd love to learn, nobody won't stop you from going on vacation to read the books

+---

+# Skills for Open Science

 ---